Countly/countly-sdk-documentation/ios/next.md

   <p>Feedback Widgets is a <a href="https://countly.com/enterprise" target="_blank" rel="noopener noreferrer">Countly Enterprise</a> plugin.</p>
 </div>
 <p>
-  It is possible to display 2 kinds of feedback widgets:
+  It is possible to display 3 kinds of feedback widgets:
-  <a href="https://support.count.ly/hc/en-us/articles/4652903481753-Feedback-Surveys-NPS-and-Ratings-#h_01HAY62C2QB9K7CRDJ90DSDM0D" target="_blank" rel="noopener">NPS (Net Promoter Score)</a> and
+  <a href="https://support.count.ly/hc/en-us/articles/4652903481753-Feedback-Surveys-NPS-and-Ratings-#h_01HAY62C2QB9K7CRDJ90DSDM0D" target="_blank" rel="noopener">NPS</a>,
   <a href="https://support.count.ly/hc/en-us/articles/4652903481753-Feedback-Surveys-NPS-and-Ratings-#h_01HAY62C2Q965ZDAK31TJ6QDRY" target="_blank" rel="noopener">Survey</a>
+  and
+  <a href="https://support.count.ly/hc/en-us/articles/4652903481753-Feedback-Surveys-NPS-and-Ratings-#h_01HAY62C2R4S05V7WJC5DEVM0N" target="_blank" rel="noopener">Rating</a>.
+  All widgets are shown as webviews and should be approached using the same methods.
 </p>
 <p>
   For more detailed information about Feedback Widgets, you can refer to